Waheen Market fire: Canada

 Members of The Canadian Alliance to Rebuild Hargeisa Market, set up not long after the fire by members of Canada's Somaliland community, meet with Members of parliament in Ottawa to provide $10 million in aid toward rebuilding efforts, and to match funds raised by local community groups across Canada.
 Canadian based relief organization Relieve Humanity International (RHI) also called on Canadians across the country to provide their support and raise awareness for those affected by the fire.

 China

 The Chinese government originally wished to send their diplomat to Somalia Fei Shengchao to Hargeisa to discuss how China could potentially help mitigate the disaster, but further plans potentially saw lawmakers, opposition leaders, and university students attending the envoy as well.
 The government of Somaliland ultimately called off the diplomatic visit as they suspected that the ultimate motivation was to sabotage the growing Somaliland–Taiwan relations.

 Taiwan

-Taiwan donated twice with aid and funding exceeding USD $1 million.
-Taiwan first donated on 27 April, when Taiwan's Ministry of Foreign Affairs donated USD $500,000 to help relieve victims of the fire.
-On 30 April, the Taiwanese government and two Taiwanese NGOs donated another USD $550,000 (NT $16.91 million) and containers of humanitarian supplies to those affected by the fire.
+Taiwan donated twice with aid and funding exceeding USD1 million.
+Taiwan first donated on 27 April, when Taiwan's Ministry of Foreign Affairs donated USD500,000 to help relieve victims of the fire.
+On 30 April, the Taiwanese government and two Taiwanese NGOs donated another USD550,000 (NT $16.91 million) and containers of humanitarian supplies to those affected by the fire.
 The monetary and aid package was delivered to Somaliland authorities by an envoy headed by Allen Lou (羅震華).